As a female entering into a world dominated by men, you need someone to help you pack with a woman's needs in mind.

 2. Grab a duffel bag.

-A small bag is much easier to carrier.
+A small bag is much easier to carry.
 You can fold it up when not in use, but carry all of your clothes and shower supplies when you take a shower at the truck stop.

 3. Throw in some clothes.

 A good number to start with is at least 7 changes of clothes, but if possible 10 days is much better.

 Pack shirts, at least 2 nice shirts for dealing with customers, a few t-shirts for days your just riding, a few pair of jeans, maybe a pair of khaki pants, and a pair sweat pants.

 A really important piece of clothing is panties.
 Make sure to take as many 10-15 pair, you never know when you will need them.
 As women we are more likely to have a visit from Aunt Flo.

-Socks and closed toe shoes are a must.
-Most shippers and receivers require drivers to wear closed toe shoes and some require a pair of steel toe shoes.
-Different distributors have varying safety regulations in place that require steel toe shoes, googles, hard hats, and a few other safety items.
+Socks and closed-toe shoes are a must.
+Most shippers and receivers require drivers to wear closed-toe shoes and some require a pair of steel-toe shoes.
+Different distributors have varying safety regulations in place that require steel-toe shoes, goggles, hard hats, and a few other safety items.
 I will create a post for safety wear that a driver should have in the truck.

 Depending on the time of year a light jacket may be all you need, but even during the summer months, the Northern states may still see snow in the Mountains.
 So make sure to pack a winter jacket just in case.

 4. For Personal Hygiene.

-A bar of soap, shampoo, and conditioner to wash you hair and body.
+A bar of soap, shampoo, and conditioner to wash your hair and body.
 A few razors and shaving cream to shave your legs.

-If you wear cosmetics, pack those in a separate bag so you can easily get to it.
-Add some Neutrogena Makeup Remover Night Calming Cleansing Towelettes, to clean your face not only of makeup, but from the oils and dirt of traveling in a truck.
+If you wear cosmetics, pack those in a separate bag so you can easily get to them.
+Add some Neutrogena Makeup Remover Night Calming Cleansing Towelettes, to clean your face not only of makeup but from the oils and dirt of traveling in a truck.